 BabyChakra Tip - It’s best to watch your baby before making changes to your diet.
 If your baby seems fussy after you have eaten certain foods, maintain a food dairy and make changes in your diet accordingly.

 There is no scientific evidence stating this.

-BabyChakra Tip - Instead a balanced diet of foods rich in proteins, minerals and vitamins will help increase your breast milk supply.
+BabyChakra Tip - Instead of a balanced diet of foods rich in proteins, minerals and vitamins will help increase your breast milk supply.